Trackunit/developer-hub/api-docs/data-model.md

 ### AcTotalRelativeActivePowerLoadPercentage

-> 📘 Coming soon to Streaming API
->
-> This insight will be available in Streaming API in July 2023.

 Total active power (W) consumption (of the connected load) as a percentage of the rated active power output capability.
 Unit of measurement: _percent_,

 ### AcTotalRelativeApparentPowerLoadPercentage

-> 📘 Coming soon to Streaming API
->
-> This insight will be available in Streaming API in July 2023.

 Total apparent power (VA) consumption (of the connected load) as a percentage of the rated apparent output capability.
 E.g. a generator is rated to a max continuous power delivery of 120kVA and the actual load is 45kVA then this percentage is 37.5.
 Unit of measurement: _percent_.

 ### AcTotalRelativeLoadPercentage

-> 📘 Coming soon to Streaming API
->
-> This insight will be available in Streaming API in July 2023.

 Total power load (taking both Actual (W) and Apparent (VA) consumption into consideration) as a percentage of the rated output capability.
 Maximum of `AcTotalRelativeApparentPowerLoadPercentage` and `AcTotalRelativeActivePowerLoadPercentage`, which might not be available when this parameter is available.
 E.g. a generator is rated to a max continuous power delivery of 100kW/120kVA and the actual load is 40kW/45VA then this percentage is 40.